The Ultimate Beginners Guide for Starting a Blog in 2021

 - What do I want to blog about?
 Or, what will be my niche?

 Let’s tackle those questions one by one shall we?

-1. What do I want to blog about?
+1. beginners guide for starting a blog: What do I want to blog about?
 What will be my niche?

 Quite honestly, I regret my name choice.
-Although my blog name has significance to ME it isn’t necessarily a clear indicator that I blog about frugal living.
+Although my blog name has significance to ME it isn’t necessarily a clear indicator that I blog about frugal living, food, crafts and DIY.

 It’s also quite a mouthful and if I could go back I probably would have named it something entirely different.

 I’m using this lesson to tell YOU that naming your blog is probably the most important commitment you’re going to make in this process.

 Choose something that will be the foundation of your brand and clearly articulates what your content focus is.